-Each CCVSAR volunteer needs training to safely and effectively respond to incidents.
+Each CCVSAR volunteer needs training & equipment to safely and effectively respond to incidents.

 Hosting and attending local and regional training program builds skills and relationships with partner organizations, which ensures a well-coordinated response to emergency incidents.
 Sometimes our volunteers also have to travel to other parts of the country for training and certification, and your donations help cover those travel and training costs.